 Decomposition Task manager

-IPL specs are submitted to our cloud for deep analysis by Imandra so our scalable infrastructure can do the heavy lifting.
+IPL specs are submitted to our cloud for in-depth analysis by Imandra so our scalable infrastructure can do the heavy lifting.
 Use our web interface to get feedback on spec validation, guide automatic test case generation, and share the results of completed submissions with other members of your team.

 State map (graph view)